-- Legal team time, effort and expense while recommending best prison placement; ‘options’.
+- May save the legal team time, effort and resources while providing best prison placement options.

-- May save the Federal Bureau of Prisons the cost of a subsequent medical or non-medical transfer later.
+- May save the Federal Bureau of Prisons (BOP) the cost of a subsequent medical or non-medical transfer later.

-- Could save the defendant (and their family) the legal expense of a court ordered transfer later (a Big If), which usually does not solve the issue in a timely manner.
+- Could save the defendant (and their family) the legal expense of a court-ordered transfer later, which usually does not solve the issue in a timely manner.

 While taking into account the defendant’s:

 - Healthcare needs (providing continuity of medical care).

 - Is camp placement an option: Federal Prison Camp (FPC) v. satellite camp, there are significant differences.